 Mon Repos was built by Sir Frederick Adam, the British high commissioner of the Ionian islands.
-Among with Achillion, both Corfu Palaces are neo-classical buildings.
+Among with Achillion, those Corfu Palaces are neo-classical buildings.
 Mon Repos construction began in 1828 and finished in 1832.
 When the Ionian Islands united with the rest of Greece (1864), Corfu Mon Repos was given to the Greek Royal family.

 Prince Philip, the Duke of Edinburgh was born in the villa which after several years of legal battles was returned to its rightful owners - the local administration.